MuazzezA/google-sheets-localizer/README.md

 ```
 The tool will:

-Read the Google Sheet starting from row 2 (row 1 is assumed to be headers).
+Read the Google Sheet starting from row 3 (row 1 is assumed to be the titles, row 2 is reserved for translation).
 Generate a JSON file with translations.
 Generate a TypeScript types file for localization keys.
 Save output files into the localize folder at the root of your project.